 Project title: Preventing and better managing chronic pain in primary care

 What is the issue?

 Chronic pain is a considerable, and growing, public health issue.
 One in five Australians lives with chronic pain, including adolescents and children.
 This prevalence rises to one in three people over the age of 65.
 One in five GP consultations involves a patient with chronic pain and 10% report severe, disabling chronic pain.
 This prevalence is expected to increase as Australia’s population ages.

-There is evidence that 80% of people with chronic non-cancer pain could be treated effectively if they could access appropriate services.
 Early intervention and adoption of evidence-based treatment could halve the economic cost of chronic pain, estimated at $34 billion.
 However, the key issue in this area is access to effective pain assessment, prevention, self-management and non-pharmacological pain management services.
-Less than 10% of people with chronic non-cancer pain gain access to effective care.

 Pain particularly impacts vulnerable groups in the community, such as those with mental health issues, women and children, and is more prevalent in lower socio-economic communities.
 At the same time, lack of access to services is especially critical in rural, regional and remote areas and Aboriginal communities.
 The lack of access to pain management programs in these areas is one reason why the number of opioid prescriptions is 10 times higher in some areas of Australia.